stardog-union/stardog-examples/examples/cli/versioning/README.md

 Diffs
 -----

-Versioning allows users to see the exact set of changes performed as part of each commit.
+Versioning allows users to see the exact set of changes between different versions of the database.
 The diffs between versions are displayed as SPARQL update queries.

-Executing the `vcs diff` command will show the changes in the last commit:
+Executing the `vcs diff` command with no arguments will show the changes in the last commit:
 ```
 $ stardog vcs diff demo
 PREFIX : <http://example.org/test/>